williams-jacquelinec/project6/README.md

 # Additional notes
 Try tuning the hyperparameters if you find that your model doesn't converge.
 Hint: too high of a learning rate or too large of a batch size can sometimes cause the model to be unstable (loss function goes to infinity).

+Sklearn has some sample datasets (diabetes, breast cancer) that you can also use for testing.